jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### Subpart 2 — Licensing and disciplining of building practitioners

-**Classes of licences**
+**Licensing classes**

-### 285 Classes of licences may be designated by regulations
+### 285 Licensing classes may be designated by regulations
-The Governor-General may, by Order in Council made on the recommendation of the Minister, designate a class or classes of licences that may be issued under this subpart to persons who carry out—
+The Governor-General may, by Order in Council made on the recommendation of the Minister, designate a licensing class or classes for carrying out or supervising particular types of—
   (a) building work:
   (b) building inspection work.

 **How to become licensed**

-### 286 Entitlement to licence
+### 286 Entitlement to be licensed
-An individual is entitled to be licensed as a building practitioner if the individual satisfies the Registrar— (a) that he or she meets the applicable minimum standards for licensing; and (b) that he or she is not precluded from holding a licence because of any action taken by the Board under section 318; and (c) that his or her registration, licence, or other recognition under another enactment in respect of any substantially equivalent occupation has not been suspended or cancelled in respect of a disciplinary matter at any time within the last 5 years; and
+An individual is entitled to be licensed as a building practitioner if the individual satisfies the Registrar— (a) that he or she meets the applicable minimum standards for licensing; and (b) that he or she is not precluded from being licensed because of any action taken by the Board under section 318; and (c) that his or her registration, licence, or other recognition under another enactment in respect of any substantially equivalent occupation has not been suspended or cancelled in respect of a disciplinary matter at any time within the last 5 years; and
   (d) that he or she has paid the prescribed fee.

-### 287 Applications for licence
+### 287 Applications to become licensed
-An application for a licence under this subpart must be made to the Registrar in accordance with the rules.
+An application to become licensed under this subpart must be made to the Registrar in accordance with the rules.

 ### 288 Registrar to license applicant or decline application
 (1) If the Registrar is satisfied that the applicant is entitled, under section 286, to be licensed as a building practitioner, the Registrar must—
-  (a) issue to the applicant a particular class of licence; and (b) send to the applicant evidence of the issue of that licence, in a form specified in the rules; and (c) enter that person's name in the register; and (d) issue a unique identifier (for example, a registration number) to the applicant, and notify the applicant what that identifier is.
+  (a) license the applicant; and
+  (b) send to the applicant evidence that he or she has been licensed, in a form specified in the rules; and (c) enter that person's name in the register; and (d) issue a unique identifier (for example, a registration number) to the applicant, and notify the applicant what that identifier is.
 (2) If the Registrar is not satisfied that the applicant is entitled to be licensed as a building practitioner, the Registrar must notify the applicant of—